gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 - Autoscaling ability activated for observability volumes (`prometheus` and `vali`) in seeds' `garden` namespace, and in shoot namespaces.
 - Absolute upper scaling limit configured on each observability volume.
-- Reduce the initial size of a volume, when autoscaling is activated for that volume, if such reduction is aligned with general Gardener goals (cost, reliability).
+- If autoscaling is enabled for a newly created volume, reduce the initial size of that volume, as long as such reduction does not contradict Gardener's overall reliability goals.
+For instance, Prometheus instances display sharp storage allocation spikes; the choice of initial size must should accommodate those in an acceptable manner.
 - Some metrics, which represent an overview of the PVC autoscaling state per seed, available through one or more of the seed system's Prometheus instances.
 - Provide operational documentation for Gardener Operators.